Sensex, Nifty fall for 3rd day on selling in oil, banking & IT shares | Headlines

 ''Global markets were in a bear grip ahead of the release of the US inflation data...,'' said Vinod Nair, Head of Research at Geojit Financial Services.

-Among the Sensex constituents, IndusInd Bank fell the most by 3.42 percent.
-Bharti Airtel fell 2.87 percent, HDFC by 2.65 percent, HDFC Bank by 2.44 percent, and Reliance Industries by 1.77 percent.
+Among the Sensex constituents, IndusInd Bank fell the most by 3.42 per cent.
+Bharti Airtel fell 2.87 per cent, HDFC by 2.65 per cent, HDFC Bank by 2.44 per cent and Reliance Industries 1.77 per cent.

-TCS declined by 1.49 percent while HCL Technologies fell by 1.11 percent.
-Titan, ICICI Bank, Bajaj Finserv, Tech Mahindra, and Wipro also dropped.
+TCS declined by 1.49 per cent while HCL Technologies fell 1.11 per cent.
+Titan, ICICI Bank, Bajaj Finserv, Tech Mahindra and Wipro also dropped.

 Analysts said gains in FMCG and pharma shares helped cut losses in the indices.

 Meanwhile, the broader markets outperformed the benchmark and ended on a flat note.
-The BSE midcap gauge advanced by 0.32 percent and smallcap index ended up by 0.04 percent.
+The BSE midcap gauge advanced 0.32 per cent and smallcap index ended up by 0.04 per cent.

 Markets traded under pressure and lost over half a percent, in continuation of the prevailing corrective move, Ajit Mishra, VP - Research, Religare Broking Ltd, said.